 Listen to an audio version of this post

-From “Christ is Everything to His Followers.”
+From the class “Christ is Everything to His Followers.”
 Used also at Belhaven University and in counseling and prison ministry.

-Last time we began to look at Nahum 1:7 which summarizes much of the Bible in a nutshell.
+Nahum 1:7 summarizes much of the Bible’s teaching in a nutshell.
 If you missed it, you can read Christ is Good (Even in Hard Times)

 And He cares for those who trust in Him.
 (Nahum 1:7)

 This is Part 2 of 3 reflections on this single Scripture and I take a Christ-centered approach to this Old Testament (“OT”) verse.
-The Apostle Peter reminds us that the OT prophets were filled with the Spirit of Christ, pointing ahead to Jesus’ sufferings and Jesus’ glories that follow.1 Christ says through Nahum that He is our refuge in time of trouble.
+The Apostle Peter reminds us that the OT prophets were filled with the Holy Spirit of Christ, pointing ahead to Jesus’ sufferings and Jesus’ glories that follow.1 Christ says through Nahum that He is our refuge in time of trouble.
 The Hebrew word means a stronghold, a mighty fortress, a haven, a hiding place.
 Why do we need that?
 You may know the answer.

 The Devil is our Enemy

 The Bible says that Satan is a fallen angel and our adversary.
-He is the slanderer who thinks, speaks, and acts in constant opposition to God and to God’s people.
+He is the slanderer who thinks, speaks, and acts in constant opposition to God and God’s people.
 The devil hates the Lord and hates us, because we are God’s image bearers.
 Satan knows He can’t hurt God, so He tries to hurt God by hurting us.

 The LORD created all human beings.
 Every color, shape and size, we are precious in God’s eyes.
 Jesus loves all of His people in the world.2 But the devil disguises himself as an angel of light to fool us, tempt us, destroy us.
 Scripture calls Satan a serpent, a dragon, a roaring lion who tries to devour us.
 The devil is the Evil One, a liar, and a murderer.
 He is sly, hateful, ferocious, and cruel to God’s people.
 So we need Christ to keep on being our Almighty Refuge.